The Beginner’s Guide to Greenhouse Gardening

 - Monitor ventilation as temperatures begin to rise

-- Check regularly for emerging pests
+- Check regularly for pests

 Summer